xragua/laex_detect_lines_isis/README.md

 ## Workflow

 1. **`create_line_model(name)`** generates and saves an initial line model using Python scripts.
-2. **`fit_line_model(evalfun, threshold)`** iterates through potential models, adjusting parameters (such as area, sigma, and center of Gaussians), and selects the best model based on the reduced chi-square statistic acepting as line candidates those that al least improve the reduced chi-square by the threshold proposed.
+2. **`fit_line_model(evalfun, threshold, max_lines)`** iterates through potential line candidates, adjusting parameters (such as area, sigma, and center of Gaussians), and selects the best model based on the reduced chi-square statistic acepting as line candidates those that al least improve the reduced chi-square by the threshold proposed.
+The lines will be tested by decreasing amplitud (line candidates with higher amplitude will be tested earlier) and the maximun number of lines to test should be provided by **max_lines**.
+The number of lines to be tested would be the minimun between the number of line candidates detected and the **max_lines** provided.

 The functions make use of system commands, Python scripts, and chi-square evaluations to fit the best Gaussian line model to the data.